-Culture Clash.
+Culture clash.
 Strong-culture organizations and weak-culture organizations have very different attributes-and neither is necessarily a sustainable competitive advantage.
 Organizational culture may have a significant impact on how effectively a firm can pursue a new strategy.
 Think about a strong-culture company such as IBM.
 For years Big Blue defined itself as a mainframe computer company.
 As a result, when the market began to shift in the 1980s from mainframes to PCs, IBM went through a period of denial, continuing to invest hundreds of millions of dollars in big computers that the market wasn't buying.
 This left the door wide open to a band of wily new competitors in the PC industry, such as Compaq, Dell, and Apple.
-Interestingly, another strong-culture company in the computer industry, Hewlett-Packard, has been much more successful in identifying new market opportunities and continuously reinventing itself to pursue such opportunities (in fact, it entered the PC market itself in 1995 and has quickly risen to the top ranks of the industry).
+Interestingly, another strong-culture company in the computer industry, Hewlett-Packard, was relatively successful in identifying new market opportunities and continuously reinventing itself to pursue such opportunities (in fact, it entered the PC market itself in 1995 and quickly rose to the top ranks of the industry).
+Ironically, after merging with Compaq in 2002, HP has been faced with the difficult challenge of combining two strong cultures